2024 Bathurst 1000

 The 2024 Bathurst 1000 (commercially titled the 2024 Repco Bathurst 1000) was a motor racing event for Supercars held on the week of 10 to 13 October 2024.
-It hosted the tenth round of the 2024 Supercars Championship and took place at Mount Panorama-Wahluu in Bathurst, New South Wales, Australia, featuring a single race of 1000 kilometres.
+It hosted the tenth round of the 2024 Supercars Championship and took place at the Mount Panorama Circuit in Bathurst, New South Wales, Australia, featuring a single race of 1000 kilometres.

 Brodie Kostecki and Todd Hazelwood claimed victory for Erebus Motorsport, the teams second win after 2017.
 Both drivers won the race for the first time, and for Hazelwood it was his first Supercars Championship/Australian Touring Car Championship race win.
 The winning time of 5 hours and 58 minutes was the fastest in the history of the Bathurst 1000, aided by just one safety car period, and the first to be completed in less than six hours.

 Background

 The event was the 67th running of the Bathurst 1000, which was first held at the Phillip Island Grand Prix Circuit in 1960 as a 500-mile race for Australian-made standard production sedans, and marked the 64th time that the race was held at Mount Panorama.
 It was the 28th running of the "Australia 1000" race, which was first held after the organisational split between the Australian Racing Drivers Club and V8 Supercars Australia that saw two "Bathurst 1000" races contested in both 1997 and 1998.
 Shane van Gisbergen and Richie Stanaway were the defending race winners, but did not compete together.
 Van Gisbergen moved to the United States to race in NASCAR, whilst Stanaway moved to Grove Racing on a full-time basis.

 Following a spate of engine failures for Ford teams during the preceding Sandown 500, Ford Performance and Motorsport Powertrains were allowed to fit a different crankshaft – derived from the Ford Mustang GT3 – to all of the Mustangs on reliability grounds.
 Alterations were also made to the Full Course Yellow procedure.
 After a minimum lap requirement introduced for the Sandown 500 contributed to the race ending under time-certainty, as well as multiple incidents occurring caused by the speed-limit countdown, the minimum lap requirement was abolished and the FCY speed limit was planned to be raised from 80kph to 120kph – however, the speed limit change was never enforced.

 Entering the weekend, Will Brown of Triple Eight Race Engineering led the drivers' championship on 2280 points, 189 points ahead of Chaz Mostert in second and 222 points ahead of team-mate Broc Feeney in third; Triple Eight led the teams' championship on 4308 points, 805 points ahead of Tickford Racing in second and 812 points ahead of Walkinshaw Andretti United in third.
 A maximum of 300 points were available for drivers, 576 points available for teams.